Extendibility of Werner States

 \textit{Solving the ground state problem.}---Since the eigenspaces of the Casimir operators are the \(\SU(d)\) irreducible subspaces, we are able to use representation theory to deal with the eigenproblems of \(H^{\mathrm{W}}\) and \(H^{\mathrm{I}}\).
 We label the irreducible representations (irreps) of \(\SU(d)\) with Young diagrams of at most \(d\) rows, i.e.~integer partitions with at most \(d\) elements.
 This way, the eigenvalues of a Casimir operator in an \(n\)-fold tensor product representation correspond to all \(d\)-row Young diagrams \(\lambda\) with \(n\) boxes, or all \(d\)-partitions of \(n\); we denote this as \(\lambda\vdash_{d}n\).
 In the following, we will conflate integer partitions, Young diagrams, and even \(\SU(d)\) irreps in our notation whenever it does not cause a misunderstanding.

 There is an additional intricacy of this labeling scheme that we must take note of: The mapping between the irreps of \(\SU(d)\) and Young diagrams is not a bijection, every irrep of \(\SU(d)\) corresponds to an equivalence class of Young diagrams.
-Two diagrams belong to the same equivalence class iff they differ only in columns of height \(d\), i.e, \(\lambda\cong\lambda'\) iff for some \(M\in\mathbb{Z}\), \(\lambda_{i}=\lambda'_{i}+M\) for all \(i=1,2, \ldots,d\).
+Two diagrams belong to the same equivalence class iff they differ in columns of height \(d\), i.e, \(\lambda\cong\lambda'\) iff for some \(M\in\mathbb{Z}\), \(\lambda_{i}=\lambda'_{i}+M\) for all \(i=1,2, \ldots,d\).
+See, e.g.,~\cite{juergen97_symmet} for an explanation.
 This means, that two different partitions of the same number cannot belong to the same equivalence class.

 Now we are able to introduce the relationship between the labels of an irrep and its dual.
 A diagram in the equivalence class that correspond to the irrep \(\overline{\lambda}\) has row lengths \(\overline{\lambda}_{i}=M-\lambda_{d-i+1}\), for some fixed \(M\in\mathbb{N}\) such that \(M\ge \lambda_{1}\).
 One can visualize this as the diagram that complements \(\lambda\) to a height \(d\), width \(M\) rectangle (the \(\SU(d)\) singlet), rotated by \(\pi\).